waqaskhan137/waqaskan137/README.md

 # Hey there, I'm Waqas

-I am a software engineer with a keen interest in applied machine learning and the architecture of ML/AI frameworks.
+I am an engineer with a keen interest in applied machine learning and the architecture of ML/AI frameworks.
 I possess the unique ability to seamlessly integrate business logic with technological solutions, effectively bridging the semantic gap between the two.

 <!--